couchbase/n1k1/README.md

 - capturing emitted code to avoid local closures
 - UNION ALL
 - avoid json.Unmarshal & map[string]interface{} allocations
-- variables / context passed down through ExecOp()
+- runtime variables / context passed down through ExecOp()

 ------------------------------------------
 TODO...

-- subqueries?

-- correlated subqueries?

 - scans with params or pushdown expressions?
+  - RangeScanIndex
+  - FlexScanIndex
+  - covering / non-covering

 - pipeline breakers / data staging nodes
 - batching (or staging) optimizations?

+- concurrency / multithreading?
+  - threads can build up batches and send batch on channels
+  - but, no longer fits with existing yieldVals API, and would be more like yieldBatchVals?

 - GROUP BY / aggregates
   - SELECT country, SUM(population) FROM ...
 GROUP BY country

-- HAVING

-- early stop when an error or LIMIT is reached?
-  - YieldStats() can return an non-nil error, like ErrLimitReached
+- subqueries & correlated subqueries?
+  - these should just be yet another expression
+  - choice between non-correlated vs correlated subqueries should be decided at a higher level than at query-plan execution

 - jsonparser doesn't alloc memory, except for ObjectEach() on it's `var stackbuf [unescapeStackBufSize]byte`, which inadvertently escapes to the heap.
+  - need upstream fix / patch?

 - DISTINCT